Shūsaku Nishikawa: Club career

 Nishikawa is a product of Oita's youth system and was promoted to the top team in 2005.
-He made his J1 League debut on 2 July 2005 for Oita Trinita in a match against Yokohama F. Marinos.
+He made his J.League Division 1 debut on 2 July 2005 for Oita Trinita in a match against Yokohama F. Marinos.
 He became a regular in the 2006 season.

-After the relegation of Oita Trinita Nishikawa signed on 30 December 2009 for J1 League club Sanfrecce Hiroshima.
+After the relegation of Oita Trinita, Nishikawa signed on 30 December 2009 for J.League Division 1 club, Sanfrecce Hiroshima.

-In 2014, Nishikawa transfer to Urawa Red Diamonds as permanently after contract expiration with Sanfrecce Hiroshima.
+On 5 January 2014, Nishikawa was announce official transfer to Urawa Red Diamonds as permanently for 2014 season after contract expiration with Sanfrecce Hiroshima.

 International career

 Nishikawa was a member of the Japan U20 national team for the 2005 World Youth Championship finals.
 He played full time in all four matches.
 He was also a member of the Japan U23 national team at the 2008 Summer Olympics.
 He played full time in all three matches.

 He made his full international debut for Japan on 8 October 2009 in a 2011 Asian Cup qualification against Hong Kong.